zongou/pexec/README.md

 # Introduction:

-Run muslc linked binaries by mounting eviroment with PRoot.
+Run muslc linked binaries on Android by mounting eviroment with PRoot.

 ## Tested program